Drugs in R&D

 Since Specialization

-This network shows the specialization of papers published in Drugs in R&D. Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers published in Drugs in R&D. Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers published in Drugs in R&D.

 Countries where authors publish in Drugs in R&D